What is Elder Law?

 After the death of a loved one, you may find yourself facing a roller coaster of emotions that will inevitably take you time to work through and process.

-At McGinty and Belcher Attorneys, we strive to ensure that the estate administration process, also known as probate, is as easy as possible for the representative, as well as the beneficiaries.
+At McGinty, Belcher & Hamilton Attorneys, we strive to ensure that the estate administration process, also known as probate, is as easy as possible for the representative, as well as the beneficiaries.

 Despite the sense of loss and grief that you are feeling, if you are the representative of your loved ones estate, you have a legal duty to ensure that your loved one’s estate is administered according to Oregon law and in a timely matter.